 “The one thing we want to walk away with is to collaborate with them, to help make this recall effective" and to get more dressers taken off the market.
 “There are millions of these still sitting in people's homes," she said.
 "They’re like ticking time bombs.”

 IKEA recalled more than 29 million dressers in 2016 in an attempt to remedy the accidents and supplied one million anchoring kits to families with small children.

-The recall, though, makes up for only a small percentage of IKEA dressers.
-And Ellis said many parents don’t know the product can potentially be dangerous since it's still on platforms like Facebook Marketplace.
+The recall, though, makes up for only a small percentage of IKEA dressers, and Ellis said many parents don’t know the product can potentially be dangerous since it can still pop up on platforms like Facebook Marketplace.

 Of the 28,000 people injured in tip-overs each year, more than half are children, and a child dies every two weeks from falling furniture.

 “I don’t get to take more pictures [with my son].
 I don’t get to watch him learn to ride a bike, make his first friends, meet the love of his life, dance at his wedding and hold his children,” Ellis told USA Today Wednesday.
 “I don’t get to be a part of that because a manufacturer decided they were not obligated to make furniture that won’t fall over.

 “The opportunity to look [IKEA] in the face and remind them of the impact on families is important to me.
 Maybe that conversation would remind them that if they don’t get these dressers out of homes, the result is more families like mine.”

 IKEA said it's taken an aggressive approach to reach consumers who may still own the dressers, launching a national television campaign, plus in-store and online ads.

 “We take the communication of this recall seriously and would certainly be interested in hearing what additional actions we can take to get the message out to more consumers.”